HAPPY BIRTHDAY, CINDY!

 Until the next time, enjoy life!

 The EarlK Design blog consists mainly of entries that show how to do things using Adobe Photoshop that I hope you will find helpful and give your creative mind more tools to work with.

-I use Adobe Photoshop CS6, and sometimes Adobe Illustrator CS5 and Lightroom 4, and Corel Painter X. However, I believe that much of what I show can be done using Photoshop Elements.
+I use Adobe Photoshop CS6, and sometimes Adobe Illustrator CS5 and Lightroom 4 and 5, and Corel Painter X. However, I believe that much of what I show can be done using Photoshop Elements.